 - If there is a questionable result, test another fresh/clean area of the concrete surface to establish the hardness of the floor on average.
 Then use the corresponding color metal-bond diamond tool to open the floor.

-- The hardness test can be repeated before each step.
+- Repeat the hardness test before each step if needed.
 This can be useful.
 Many times the cap is harder than the slab’s matrix.
 So, that bond color/hardness will abrade the softer bond diamond that was required to get through that hard cap resulting in excessive wear of that tooling.

 Remember this simple rule: Use harder bond for softer concrete and softer bond for harder concrete